Navigating Pregnancy and Children's Health as our Climate Warms

 If you need to monitor an incident of poisoning or have a question about a potential source of poisoning, please call the American Association of Poison Control Centers at 1-800-222-1222.

-This website was supported by the American Academy of Pediatrics (AAP) and funded (in part) by a cooperative agreement with the Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry (CDC/ATSDR).
-The U.S. Environmental Protection Agency (EPA) supports the PEHSUs by providing partial funding to CDC/ATSDR through an Inter-Agency Agreement.
-The findings and conclusions presented have not been formally disseminated by CDC/ATSDR or EPA and should not be construed to represent any agency determination or policy.
+The Pediatric Environmental Health Specialty Units (PEHSU) are supported by cooperative agreement FAIN: NU61TS000356 with the Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry (CDC/ATSDR).
+The U.S. Environmental Protection Agency (EPA) also provides support through Inter-Agency Agreement 24TSS2400078 with CDC/ATSDR.
+The Public Health Institute supports the PEHSU as the National Program Office.
+The content on this website has not been formally disseminated by CDC/ATSDR or the EPA and should not be construed to represent any agency determination or policy.
 Use of trade names that may be mentioned is for identification only and does not imply endorsement by the CDC/ATSDR or EPA.